italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 This document extends the analysis of the applicability of Abstraction and Control of TE Networks (ACTN) architecture to Packet Optical Integration (POI) to cover multi-layer service assurance scenarios.
-Specifically, the ACTN architecture enables the detection and handling of different failures that may happen either at the optical or the packet layer.
+Specifically, the ACTN architecture supports service assurance through the detection and correlation of failures across the optical and packet layers, with failure handling performed through the relevant PNC.
+The MDSC can also request health checks for IP services across multi-domain paths for SLA conformance assessment.
+The PNCs may also be configured with thresholds so that alerts are reported when relevant service or network conditions exceed defined limits.
 It is assumed that the underlying transport optical network carries end-to-end IP services such as L2VPN or L3VPN connectivity services, with specific Service Level Agreement (SLA) requirements.